franktcao/franktcao.github.io/_posts/2019-08-29-web_scraping.md

 is to scrape job postings to see what is desired in industry.

 In this tutorial, we will begin to scrape `indeed.com` to compile a list of sought-after keywords that the current market is looking for.
-In the future tutorials, we will do a statistical analysis of the vocabulary built out of the .
+In the future tutorials, we will do a statistical analysis of the vocabulary built out of what's done here.
 We will be using `BeautifulSoup` to parse the search results, loading them into `pandas` dataframes and saving them to `.csv` or `.json` files to process in the next tutorial.

 Let's get started...